 Undergraduate Program Proposals

-Types of Program Propopsals
+Types of Program Propopsals and Approval Processes

-- A program which leads to an exit credential;
+- Lead to an exit credential;

-Modifications to Degrees or Diplomas
+Modifications to Degrees and Diplomas

 Early consultation with the contacts listed on the right is strongly recomended to discuss the extent of planned program modifications.
 Revisions that result in a signifigant impact on the program as designed and previously approved are deemed 'major' and require assessment by Senate and MPHEC: